 - The cleanliness of a used CPAP and CPAP supplies are in the hands (and mouth) of a stranger.

-CPAP machines are warm and moist making it the perfect breeding ground for yeast, mold, bacteria, viruses, and mildew.
+CPAP machines that have been used or sitting around can be a breeding ground for yeast, mold, bacteria, viruses, and mildew.
 It is also possible for small household pests to lay eggs in the cracks of the machine.
+Unsanitary equipment can put you at risk for bronchial infections, pneumonia, and parasites.

 Is It Legal to Sell a Used CPAP Machine?